 The European version taking to the track with

 exhaust and wave rotor brakes.
-Who would have thought this
+Who would have thought this All-American

-track, and the version I was riding did not have the go-fast European modifications,
+the version I was riding did not have the go-fast European modifications,

 XR1200 Engine and Suspension

-compression ratio that puts out roughly 90
+compression ratio that puts out roughly 90 horsepower at 7,000

-XR uses a hollow cast-aluminum swingarm, a break from
+a hollow cast-aluminum swingarm, a break from the traditional

-forks which are non-adjustable and dual coil-over shocks in the rear
+which are non-adjustable and dual coil-over shocks in the rear